Living with wildlife: Birds

 Birds keep flying into my windows.
 How can I stop this?

 There are many reasons why this may be happening.
-If you have a bird feeder it should be placed more than three meters away from any windows, or less than one meter from windows.
-This will stop birds from flying into windows and injuring themselves.
+If you have a bird feeder, it should be placed more than three meters away from any windows.
+This will help reduce the chance of birds flying into windows.
 You can also try placing decals, masking tape, or suncatchers on your windows so birds can see them and will not mistake the vegetation reflected in the glass as a clear flight path.

 A bird keeps tapping at my window.
 Is something wrong with it?